Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Before becoming a Trump donor and adviser, Bessent donated to various Democratic causes in the early 2000s, notably Al Gore’s presidential run.
 He also worked for George Soros, a major supporter of Democrats.
 Bessent had an influential role in Soros’ London operations, including his famous 1992 bet against the pound, which generated huge profits on “Black Wednesday,” when the pound was de-linked from European currencies.

-Bessent's selection wasn't surprising; he had been among the names floated for the treasury secretary role.
-At an October Detroit Economic Club event, Trump called Bessent "one of the top analysts on Wall Street."

-Bessent told Bloomberg in August that he views tariffs as a “one time price adjustment” and “not inflationary,” and tariffs imposed during a second Trump administration would be directed primarily at China.
-And he wrote in a Fox News op-ed this week that tariffs are “a useful tool for achieving the president’s foreign policy objectives.
-Whether it is getting allies to spend more on their own defense, opening foreign markets to U.S. exports, securing cooperation on ending illegal immigration and interdicting fentanyl trafficking, or deterring military aggression, tariffs can play a central role.”
+Bessent previously told Bloomberg that he views tariffs as a “one time price adjustment” and “not inflationary,” and he said tariffs imposed during a second Trump administration would be directed primarily at China.
+And he wrote in a Fox News op-ed this week that tariffs are “a useful tool for achieving the president’s foreign policy objectives," such as encouraging allies to spend more on defense or deterring military aggression.

-Bessent told Fox News earlier this month when asked if tariffs would pay for Trump’s large scale deportation operation that he had been working on a plan for what he called “financial deportations,” explaining he would restrict the flow of remittances to migrants’ home countries.

-Bessent has also floated ideas for how the Trump administration could put pressure on Federal Reserve Chair Jerome Powell, whose term expires in May 2026.
+In addition, Bessent has floated ideas for how Trump could put pressure on Federal Reserve Chair Jerome Powell, whose term expires in May 2026.
 Last month, Bessent suggested Trump could name a replacement chair early, and let that person function as a “shadow” chair, with the goal of essentially sidelining Powell.

 Trump repeatedly attacked Powell during his first term as president for raising the Fed’s key rate in 2017 and 2018.
 During the 2024 campaign, he said that as president he should have a “say” in the central bank’s interest rate decisions.
 Presidents traditionally avoid commenting on the Fed’s policies.

-Bessent and his husband, former New York City prosecutor John Freeman, married in 2011 and have two children.

 Vought, 48, was the head of the Office of Management and Budget from mid-2020 to the end of Trump’s first term in 2021, having previously served as the acting director and deputy director.
-A graduate of Wheaton College and George Washington University Law School, he had a deep knowledge of government finances that has been paired with his own Christian faith.
+He's paired a deep knowledge of government finances with his own Christian faith.

 After Trump’s initial term ended, Vought founded the Center for Renewing America, a think tank that describes its mission as renewing "a consensus of America as a nation under God.”